w3f/polkadot-wiki/docs/learn/learn-staking.md

 unapplied, a governance proposal can be made to reverse it during this period (7 days on Kusama, 28 days on Polkadot).
 After the grace period, the slashes are applied.

-The following levels of offence are [defined](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html).
-However, these particular levels are not implemented or referred to in the code or in the system; they are meant as guidelines for different levels of severity for offences.
+The following levels of offense are [defined](https://research.web3.foundation/en/latest/polkadot/slashing/amounts.html).
+However, these particular levels are not implemented or referred to in the code or in the system; they are meant as guidelines for different levels of severity for offenses.
 To understand how slash amounts are calculated, see the equations in the section below.

 - Level 1: isolated unresponsiveness, i.e. being offline for an entire session.
 Generally no slashing, only [_chilling_](#chilling).
-- Level 2: concurrent unresponsiveness or isolated equivocation, it slashes a very small amount of the stake and chills.
+- Level 2: concurrent unresponsiveness or isolated equivocation, slashes a very small amount of the stake and chills.
 - Level 3: misconducts unlikely to be accidental, but which do not harm the network's security to any large extent.
 Examples include concurrent equivocation or isolated cases of unjustified voting in [GRANDPA](learn-consensus.md).
 Slashes a moderately small amount of the stake and chills.
-- Level 4: misconduct that poses a serious security or monetary risk to the system, or mass collusion.
+- Level 4: misconduct that poses serious security or monetary risk to the system, or mass collusion.
 Slashes all or most of the stake behind the validator and chills.

 For more information about slashing visit the dedicated page.